stonepros/stone/doc/mgr/crash.rst

 The *crash* module is enabled with::

-  ceph mgr module enable crash
+  stone mgr module enable crash

 Commands
 --------
 ::

-  ceph crash post -i <metafile>
+  stone crash post -i <metafile>

 Save a crash dump.
 The metadata file is a JSON blob stored in the crash dir as ``meta``.
-As usual, the ceph command can be invoked with ``-i -``, and will read from stdin.
+As usual, the stone command can be invoked with ``-i -``, and will read from stdin.

 ::

-  ceph crash rm <crashid>
+  stone crash rm <crashid>

 Remove a specific crash dump.

 ::

-  ceph crash ls
+  stone crash ls

 List the timestamp/uuid crashids for all new and archived crash info.

 ::

-  ceph crash ls-new
+  stone crash ls-new

 List the timestamp/uuid crashids for all newcrash info.

 ::

-  ceph crash stat
+  stone crash stat

 Show a summary of saved crash info grouped by age.

 ::

-  ceph crash info <crashid>
+  stone crash info <crashid>

 Show all details of a saved crash.

 ::

-   ceph crash prune <keep>
+   stone crash prune <keep>

 Remove saved crashes older than 'keep' days.  <keep> must be an integer.

 ::

-   ceph crash archive <crashid>
+   stone crash archive <crashid>

 Archive a crash report so that it is no longer considered for the ``RECENT_CRASH`` health check and does not appear in the ``crash ls-new`` output (it will still appear in the ``crash ls`` output).

 ::

-   ceph crash archive-all
+   stone crash archive-all

 Archive all new crash reports.